ogzd/boggle/README.md

 boggle
 ======

-A java program to lists all possible words in a <a href="http://www.boggle.com">Boggle</a>.
+Another couple-of-hours-fun-project that lists all possible words in a <a href="http://en.wikipedia.org/wiki/Boggle">Boggle</a>.